dimaga/drlnd-p3-collab-compet/README.md

 ![Tennis](tennis.png)

-This is my solution to Collaboration and Competitionl Project of Udacity Deep Reinforcement Learning course.
+This is my solution to Collaboration and Competition Project of Udacity Deep Reinforcement Learning course.
 Original project template is available at https://github.com/udacity/deep-reinforcement-learning/tree/master/p3_collab-compet

 In this environment, two agents control rackets to bounce a ball over a net.
 If